typst/packages/README.md

   be linked to from the package list if there is no homepage.
 - `keywords`: An array of search keywords for the package.
-- `categories`: An array with up to three categories from the [list of categories][categories] as strings to help users discover the package.
+- `categories`: An array with up to three categories from the [list of categories][categories] to help users discover the package.
 - `disciplines`: An array of [disciplines] defining the target audience for which the package is useful.
 Should be empty if the package is generally applicable.